f5devcentral/f5-digital-customer-engagement-center/solutions/delivery/application_delivery_controller/nginx/nginx-for-azure/README.md

 ## Introduction

 This solution will create an [F5 NGINX for Azure](https://docs.nginx.com/nginx-for-azure) deployment and a set of Azure VNets for a demo application hosted in multiple Azure regions.
 The application will be running in the West and East regions, and NGINX will provide traffic management, security, and high availability across regions.
+This Terraform deployment uses the concept of "Day 1" for initial deployment and "Day 2" for ongoing operatoins.
+The former involves deploying infrastructure into Azure.
+The latter involves NGINX configuration updates.

-The resulting deployment will consist of the following:
+The "Day 1" infrastructure deployment will consist of the following:

 - F5 Dataplane Subscription (SaaS)
   - NGINX for Azure deployment